Certain Disney Cast Members are at risk of not receiving the severance pay Disney pays them during furlough. What do you think?

 Terms of Severance Package

 Documents recently filed with the state of Florida give us an idea of the terms of the package.
-According to Blog Mickey, Disney will not offer severance packages to Cast Members who find new employment before the end of their separation date.
+Disney will not offer severance packages to Cast Members who find new employment before the end of their separation date.
 The separation date is December 4, 2020.

 This would be considered a voluntary resignation, which is the cause for the loss in severance pay.